davidxia3/sports_probabilistic_predictions/src/analysis/README.md

 ### `src/analysis/ml_seasonal_brier.py`
 This Python script computes the Brier score of the moneyline based probabilistic predictions by season for each league.
+The 4 leagues are MLB, NBA, NFL, and NHL.
 The results are saved to `results/ml_seasonal_brier.csv`.
 The columns of the results file are below.
 - `season`: The season as an integer, representing the year the season ended.
 - `mlb_brier`: The Brier score of the moneyline based probabilistic predictions for the MLB by season.
 - `nba_brier`: The Brier score of the moneyline based probabilistic predictions for the NBA by season.